gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 **I remember he got a divorce and sort of one of the stresses in his life was getting enough time with his daughter while being in Zurich.**

 I remember he was Effbot because he was like Tim.
-Tim was Timbot and Frederick was Effbot, posting so much about so many subjects.
+Tim was Timbot and Fredrik was Effbot, posting so much about so many subjects.
 And I think his focus was always Tkinter, if I remember correctly.

 **He had a lot to do with that.